Review of Caru Classic Stews Dog Food

 Estimated Dry Matter Nutrient Content

-Ingredients: Beef, beef broth, green beans, potatoes, carrots, peas, apples, sweet potatoes, tapioca starch, potato starch, tricalcium phosphate, sunflower oil, salt, vitamins (choline bitartrate, dl-alpha-tocopherol acetate, vitamin A palmitate, niacin, d-calcium pantothenate, thiamine mononitrate, riboflavin, pyridoxine hydrochloride, folic acid, vitamin B12 supplement, cholecalciferol), minerals (zinc amino acid chelate, iron amino acid chelate, copper amino acid chelate, manganese amino acid chelate, iodine amino acid chelate, selenium yeast)
+Ingredients: Beef, beef broth, carrots, sweet potatoes, apples, potatoes, green beans, peas, tapioca starch, tricalcium phosphate, sunflower oil, salt, vitamins (vitamin E supplement, vitamin A supplement, niacin supplement, d-calcium pantothenate, thiamine mononitrate, riboflavin supplement, pyridoxine hydrochloride, folic acid, vitamin B12 supplement, vitamin D3 supplement), minerals (zinc amino acid chelate, iron amino acid chelate, copper amino acid chelate, manganese amino acid chelate, iodine amino acid chelate), selenium yeast, choline chloride, taurine, potassium chloride

 Red denotes controversial item